krischer/seishub.plugins.event_based_data/README.md

 Restart the Seishub server to apply the options.

-# API Definition
+# API Documentation

 `BASE` always refers to the base SeisHub URL of the server including the port number.
 Most data is bound to a certain event.
-In that case the event argument in the form `event=EVENT_NAME` is appended to the url.
+In that case the event parameter should be given in the form `event=EVENT_NAME` and appended to the url.
 This in unified across all event bound data types.

+## Event data

+Most data is, as the plug-in name implies bound to a certain event.
+Thus uploading a new event is always the first step.
+Currently only the QuakeML format is accepted.

+### Upload a new event

+Two possibilities (both equal)

+* `POST BASE/event_based_data/event/EVENT_NAME`
+* `POST BASE/xml/event_based_data/event/EVENT_NAME'

+If `EVENT_NAME` is not given, it will be given a number.

+### Retrieve an event

+* `GET BASE/event_based_data/event/EVENT_NAME`
+* `GET BASE/xml/event_based_data/event/EVENT_NAME'

 ## Station data

 Station data is not bound to any event as it is potentially shared between many events.
-Currently the following file formats are accepted:
+Currently the following file formats are supported:

 * SEED
 * XML-SEED
 * RESP (needs corresponding SAC files to get station coordinates)

-### Station "RESTful" interface
+### "RESTful" station interface

 #### Upload a new station:
 `POST BASE/event_based_data/station`